Top 5 2nd Quarter Trades of Ma - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Madison Wealth Partners, Inc’s top five trades of the quarter.
+According to GuruFocus data, these were Marketfield Asset Management LLC’s top five trades of the quarter.

-The guru established a new position worth 127,572 shares in ARCA:HMOP, giving the stock a 3.06% weight in the equity portfolio.
-Shares traded for an average price of $38.03 during the quarter.
+The guru sold out of their 232,617-share investment in ARCA:EWU.
+Previously, the stock had a 6.01% weight in the equity portfolio.
+Shares traded for an average price of $31.72 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Madison Wealth Partners, Inc reduced their investment in ARCA:AGG by 30,711 shares.
-The trade had a 1.84% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $102.45.
+The guru sold out of their 293,403-share investment in ARCA:EWA.
+Previously, the stock had a 5.96% weight in the equity portfolio.
+Shares traded for an average price of $23.62 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Madison Wealth Partners, Inc reduced their investment in ARCA:MUB by 29,354 shares.
-The trade had a 1.8% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $106.41.
+The guru sold out of their 152,067-share investment in ARCA:EWZ.
+Previously, the stock had a 4.42% weight in the equity portfolio.
+Shares traded for an average price of $32.01 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, ISHARES TRUST has a price-earnings ratio of 20.65 and a price-book ratio of 5.83.
+In terms of valuation, iShares MSCI Brazil ETF has a price-earnings ratio of 4.82 and a price-book ratio of 1.45.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.